liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/03-installing-elasticsearch.markdown

 4. Name your Elasticsearch cluster.

-5. Configure @product@ to connect to your Elasticsearch cluster.
+5. Configure @sharepoint@ to connect to your Elasticsearch cluster.

-6. Restart @product@ and reindex your search and spell check indexes.
+6. Restart @sharepoint@ and reindex your search and spell check indexes.

 | **Prerequisites:** Before continuing, make sure you have set the
 | [`JAVA_HOME` environment variable](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/).
 |
-| If you have multiple JDKs installed, make sure Elasticsearch and @product@ are
+| If you have multiple JDKs installed, make sure Elasticsearch and @sharepoint@ are
 | using the same version and distribution (e.g., Oracle Open JDK 1.8.0_201).
 You
 | can specify this in `[Elasticsearch Home]/bin/elasticsearch.in.sh`:
 | `JAVA_HOME=/path/to/java`.